desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 record set for a Child, the Parental Agent, knowing both the Child zone name and its NS hostnames,

-0. MUST verify that the Child is not currently securely delegated;
+1. MUST verify that the Child is not currently securely delegated;

+2. MUST query the PTR record located at each of the Signaling Names (using a trusted validating DNS resolver) and verify that its content is equal to the Child's name;

-1. MUST query the CDS/CDNSKEY records located at each of the Signaling Names (using a trusted validating DNS resolver);
+3. MUST query the CDS/CDNSKEY records located at each of the Signaling Names (using a trusted validating DNS resolver);

-2. SHOULD query the CDS/CDNSKEY records located at the Child zone apex, directly from each of the authoritative nameservers as given in the Child NS record set;
+4. SHOULD query the CDS/CDNSKEY records located at the Child zone apex, directly from each of the authoritative nameservers as given in the Child NS record set;

-3. MUST check that all CDS/CDNSKEY record sets retrieved in Steps 1 and 3 have equal record contents;
+5. MUST check (separately by record type) that all record sets retrieved in Steps 1, 2 and (if queried) 3 have equal contents;

-4. SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, as to secure the Child's delegation.
+6. SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, as to secure the Child's delegation.

-If an error condition occurs before Step 4, in particular:
+If an error condition occurs before Step 6, in particular:

-- The Child is already securely delegated (Step 0),
+- The Child is already securely delegated (Step 1),

+- The PTR record does not match (Step 2),

-- DNS resolution failure during retrieval of CDS/CDNSKEY records from any Signaling Name (Step 1), or failure of DNSSEC validation (Step 2),
+- DNS resolution failure during retrieval of CDS/CDNSKEY records from any Signaling Name, or failure of DNSSEC validation (Step 3),

-- Failure to retrieve CDS/CDNSKEY records located at the Child apex from all of the Child's authoritative nameservers (Step 3),
+- Failure to retrieve CDS/CDNSKEY records located at the Child apex from all of the Child's authoritative nameservers (Step 4),

-- Inconsistent responses (Step 4),
+- Inconsistent responses (Step 5),

 the Parental Agent MUST NOT proceed to Step 5.